keystonejs/keystone-classic/docs/guides/how-to-send-emails.md

----
-title: How to send emails with Keystone
+# How to send emails with Keystone
----

 We often had to send emails in our Keystone projects, so we figured we might as well make that easier.
 With the standalone